 Simplicity Without Sacrificing Power

-We obsessed over making powerful features feel simple.
-Project workflows* adapt to your needs without complex configuration. **Kanban boards and gantt charts** appear when helpful, hide when not. *Due dates and assignments work naturally.
+Powerful features should feel simple.
+Project workflows adapt to your needs without complex configuration.
+Kanban boards and Gantt charts appear when helpful, hide when not.
+Due dates and assignments work naturally.

 - Progressive disclosure reveals features as needed